 A $300 bonus is available for TD Bank customers who:

 - Have never had a TD Bank personal checking account.

 - Have at least $2,500 worth of direct deposit funds within 60 days of opening the account.

-There’s also a $150 cash bonus if you’d prefer a Convenience Checking account (requires direct deposits of $500 within 60 days of opening the account).
+There’s also a $200 cash bonus if you’d prefer a Convenience Checking account (requires direct deposits of $500 within 60 days of opening the account).